A Guide to Conversion Rate Optimization for Your App

 On iOS, your options for styling texts are limited, because Apple doesn’t allow HTML tags.
 To highlight keywords, you can only use all capitals.
 Additionally, think about using special characters like the plus (+), the asterisk (*), or the tilde (~) before and after a keyword to emphasize it.

-Implementing Keywords in Screenshot and Video Captions
+In Screenshot and Video text

-You should make your essential keywords visible in metadata elements that do not matter for the search algorithm, too.
+You should make your essential keywords visible in metadata elements that do not matter for the search algorithm, too

 The screenshot by uSwitch is a good example.
 It contains a lot of relevant keywords for their business: compare, energy, broadband, mobile, switch, providers, save.